Minimum Viable Product

 Create a promotional video that explains the service and product.
 Collect email addresses of interested people.
 You can additionally create a crowdsourcing announcement.

-Dropbox 3min video got 70 000 sign ups overnight and they didn't even have the product.
+Dropbox 3min video got 70 000 sign ups overnight and they didn't even

 Avoid using tech as much as possible.